b0nbon1/b0nbon1/content/blog/Creating-a-vm-with-microsoft-azure/index.md

 > When the VM is not in Use don't forget to stop it, so as to save your credits.

-Hope your found this Article useful and Cheers 🥂!!
+Hope you found this Article useful, Cheers 🥂!!